 Certified Nursing Assistant Courses and Classes Overview

-A certified nursing assistant (CNA), also known as a nurse aide, takes care of patients' basic needs, including bathing and feeding, and provide support to other medical professionals.
+A certified nursing assistant (CNA), also known as a nurse aide, takes care of patients' basic needs, including bathing and feeding, and provides support to other medical professionals.
 These courses are usually taken through a full training program.
 To find out more about what CNA classes typically entail, read on.

 Certified nursing assistant courses are typically offered through short-term, state-approved programs that may lead to a certificate.
 These programs are frequently found at community colleges and technical schools.
 They may be completed in just a matter of weeks, and schools often offer flexible scheduling for classes.
 Applicants must meet specific medical requirements and be physically able to perform the job duties to enroll.

 CNA courses include a combination of lectures and laboratory practice.
-Students may complete some of the coursework online, although they will need to travel to campus for laboratory practice.
 After completing their courses, students in CNA programs do some supervised clinical work through an externship at a medical care facility.
 Graduates have to pass their state competency exam to get the title of CNA.

 List of Courses